imtiazjava/Master_Code/README.md

     }
 }
 ====================================================================================================================
+Program: FOP_8
+Language: Java
+Level   	   : Hard
+Module   : Fundamental of Programming
+Topic        : Control Statements
+Problem Statement:

-FOP_8:Teacher asked abdul rehman to write a program which Roman number to decimal.
+Teacher asked abdul rehman to write a program which Roman number to decimal.
 Below teacher has given  example to find its corresponding decimal value.

 Example :